jamesclancy/SafeCardGame/README.md

 Next, I would like a better way to come up with more complicated and complete sets of decks, players, and cards.

-## Pushing Decks, Players and Cards into a Database
+## Pushing Decks, Players, and Cards into a Database

-I am not going to try to start pulling the decks, player info and cards from a database.
+I am not going to try to start pulling the decks, player info, and cards from a database.

-The first thing I am going to do for this is move the `SampleCardDatabase` to the Shared project from the Client project.
+The first thing I am going to do for this is moving the `SampleCardDatabase` to the Shared project from the Client project.

 Now I am researching ways to store the information on the server side.

 The first step appears to be mapping to and from a DTO.
 To start this I added a Dto module to the Shared project.

-I am going to be creating dtos for each of the domain types and writing functions to map from the DTOs to the Domain models.
+I am going to be creating DTOs for each of the domain types and writing functions to map from the DTOs to the Domain models.

 I started doing this with the idea of documenting the process I was going through.
-This turned into quite a bit of code but genreally I was creating Dtos for each domain types and adding a module for that class with `fromDomain` and `toDomain` functions which map to the dto and to a Result<the domain type, string> type.
+This turned into quite a bit of code but generally, I was creating Dtos for each domain type and adding a module for that class with `fromDomain` and `toDomain` functions which map to the DTO and to a Result<the domain type, string> type.
 I implemented them like

 ```
 module Player =